CURRICULUM

 etc.

-Classroom Instructor Course Overview Remarks
+Instructor Course Overview Remarks

-0ANB713 Advanced Bioactive Natural Products Chemistry 1 2.0 1 FallAB Tue5,6 seinouG501 Shigemori Hideyuki In this class, the structure and function of natural physiologically active substances involved in the mysterious life phenomena and mysterious biological phenomena of living things will be explained from the viewpoints of natural product chemistry and bioorganic chemistry.
+0ANB713 Advanced Bioactive Natural Products Chemistry 1 2.0 1 FallAB Tue5,6 Shigemori Hideyuki In this class, the structure and function of natural physiologically active substances involved in the mysterious life phenomena and mysterious biological phenomena of living things will be explained from the viewpoints of natural product chemistry and bioorganic chemistry.
 Introduced with recent topics on the development of medicines and pesticides involving these substances.
 It also aims to deepen knowledge about the biosynthesis and mechanism of action of natural bioactive substances and their application to medical and pesticides.

-0ATGA13 Clinical Medicine 1 2.0 1 FallAB Tue1,2 4F204 Obara Naoshi,
+0ATGA13 Clinical Medicine 1 2.0 1 FallAB Tue1,2 Obara Naoshi,

 Isobe Tomonori,